AllTwinkleStars/BankPortal_NodeExpress/tasks.md

 - Include `header.ejs` **Hint: <%- %>**
 - Add a `div` element with a class of `container`.
 - In the container div display the value of the `title` key in an `h1` element. **Hint: <%= %>**
-- Add an anchor element below the `h1` that points to the `/profile` URL path, and has the text content “Profile”.
+- Add an anchor element below the `h1` that points to the `/profile` URL path, and has the text content `Profile`.
 - Below the container div add a line break and another anchor element that points to the `/transfer` URL path with the text content `Transfer`.
 - Include `footer.ejs` **Hint: <%- %>**

 ## 1.7 - Create the Index Route

-@app-get-index-route In `app.js` create a `get` route that points at the root URL path ‘/‘.
+@app-get-index-route In `app.js` create a `get` route that points at the root URL path '/'.
 Render the `index` view (created in the next step) and pass an object with a single key value pair, `title: 'Index'`.

 ## 1.8 - Start Server